jmquigley/util.promise/README.md

 A class that will take a promise object and derive its current state by using [Node inspect](https://nodejs.org/api/util.html#util_util_inspect_object_options).
 It's used for debugging/testing with promises to see the state of a promise.

+It also provides two typescript function signatures: `ResolveFn` and `RejectFn`.
+This can be used with promise creation to give return type information for the resolve/reject calls.

 ## Installation